Employment Fraud Outed by Fraudbot™

 How Does Point Predictive’s Fraudbot Work?

 Fraudsters often recycle bad employers until they are identified.
 But Point Predictive’s Fraudbot captures these much faster than your typical fraud analyst can.
-The Bad Employer Fraudbot leverages Point Predictive’s consortium to identify the fictitious employers that borrowers—and dealers—use.
+The Bad Employer Fraudbot leverages Point Predictive’s proprietary data repository to identify the fictitious employers that borrowers—and dealers—use.
 It does this by:

 - Clustering associated risks across lenders to pinpoint similar fraudulent employers.
 And by being able to review data across the industry, rather than in distinct silos, Fraudbot can identify emerging fraud in the blink of an eye.